Paceman Amir accuses Pakistan cricket of 'mental torture' and quits internationals

 But Amir's career hit a roadblock when he was banned for five years in a spot-fixing case.

-He was caught, along with then Test Captain Salman Butt and Mohammad Asif, by a sting operation into the orchestrated, deliberate no-balls in return for money in a Lord's Test against England in 2010.
+He was caught, along with then Test Captain Salman Butt and Mohammad Asif, by a sting operation into the orchestration of deliberate no-balls in return for money in a Lord's Test against England in 2010.

 Of the three, only Amir returned to international cricket in 2016.
 A year later he helped Pakistan win the Champions Trophy with three wickets in the final against arch rivals India.